samraym/network_attacks/README.md

 ```
 The script will try all passwords in the wordlist until it successfully authenticates.
 For our example, successful login is printed as:

-* FOUND: victim:lovely
+* **FOUND: victim:lovely**

-It's then possible from internet to log into the FTP server.
+It's then possible from internet to log into the FTP server using the found credentials.
 ```bash
 ftp 10.12.0.40
 ```